The Push for Rainbow Talent in Global Mobility – Part 3

 Benefit From Being More Inclusive in Global Mobility

-In the first part of our series “The Push for Rainbow Talent”, we have so far focussed on why this topic is important and why we think we need to address it.
+In the first part of our series, “The Push for Rainbow Talent,” we have focused on why this topic is important and why we must address it.
 The Push for Rainbow Talent is our series to raise awareness for the less-represented talent groups in Global Mobility.
 This post focuses on how you can benefit from being more inclusive.
-Even though the global business case for boosting Diversity and Inclusion is clear, we seem to have gone backward when trying to reach our goals in the diversity, equity, and inclusion space.
+Even though the global business case for boosting Diversity and Inclusion is clear, we seem to have gone backward when trying to reach our diversity, equity, and inclusion goals.

 If you want to expand your global competitiveness, you need to be a pioneer of equal opportunities, promote acceptance and understanding, and highlight the value of your employees.
 You need more than unconscious bias training for managers.
 You need to establish facts.
 And that can only be achieved with data.
-Here are the four main reasons to develop D&I goals for your Global Mobility Program.
+Here are the five main reasons for developing DEIB goals for your Global Mobility Program.

 1 – Tap Into a Bigger Pool of Resources